Omoshlawi/smart_cafteria/README.md

     SELECT * FROM [Products Above Average Price];

-    //Updating view
+    --Updating view
-    //A view can be updated with the CREATE OR REPLACE VIEW statement.
+    --A view can be updated with the CREATE OR REPLACE VIEW statement.

-    //syntax
+    --syntax
     CREATE OR REPLACE VIEW view_name AS
     SELECT column1, column2, ...
     FROM table_name
     WHERE condition;

-    //example
+    --example
     CREATE OR REPLACE VIEW [Brazil Customers] AS SELECT CustomerName, ContactName, City
     FROM Customers
     WHERE Country = 'Brazil';

-    //drop
+    --drop
-    //syntax
+    --syntax
     DROP VIEW view_name;

-    //example
+    --example
     DROP VIEW [Brazil Customers];

 ```